opf/openproject/frontend/doc/STYLING.md

 app.use('/assets', express.static(railsRoot + '/app/assets/images'));
 ```

-which enables asset serving from the respective Rails directories.
+This enables asset serving from the respective Rails directories.

-If you want to add more JavaScript to it, you can directly include it in the `styleguide.jade`, but it is ill-advised.
+If you want to add more JavaScript to it, you can directly include it in the `styleguide.jade`, _but_ it is ill-advised.
 The styleguide should be used for the styling of the rendered output and not necessarily display functionality, mostly to avoid duplication of code (use a test to demonstrate functionality!).

 ## A note on the css style used

-Originally introduced by @myabc, Sass-Code should ideally follow a convention as described in [Simple naming for CSS class names](http://www.hagenburger.net/BLOG/Modular-CSS-Class-Names.html).
+Originally introduced by `@myabc`, Sass-Code should ideally follow a convention as described in [Simple naming for CSS class names](http://www.hagenburger.net/BLOG/Modular-CSS-Class-Names.html).

-So far, we mostly used Sass partials, grouped by their component, however, there is still a lot of legacy code in there, especially in the plugins.
+So far, mostly Sass partials have been used, grouped by their component.
+There is still a lot of legacy code in there, especially in the plugins.
 The legacy code for the core can be found within `./app/assets/stylesheets/_misc_legacy.sass`